pythonindia/inpycon2019/code-of-conduct.md

 ### Where
 This Code of Conduct applies to the venue of PyCon India 2019 Conference, pre-event & post-event informal gatherings, related online forums and all conference related events, whether officially organized by PyCon India or not.

+### Who
+This is applicable to speakers, participants, exhibitors, sponsors and all other attendees.

 ### Aim
 PyCon India 2019 welcomes and is dedicated to providing a harassment-free conference experience for everyone, regardless of age, gender, sexual orientation, physical appearance, disability, neurotype, race, religion, political opinion, culture or employment.
 We don’t tolerate harassment of attendees in any form.